Build a Homelab server using an old laptop

 $ sudo iw dev wlp3s0 set power_save off

-There are some one-click optimization scripts for PVE that can directly configure passthrough + CPU/HDD/temperature display + change sources/remove subscriptions + CPU turbo boost mode.
+For PVE, there are some one-click optimization scripts that can directly configure passthrough + CPU/HDD/temperature display + change sources/remove subscriptions + CPU turbo boost mode.

 1